-Before an Office 365 migration, IT admins need to have a governance of applications and deployment plan in place.
+Before an Office 365 migration, IT admins need to have a governance of applications and deployment in place.

 "Governance built within Microsoft isn't really there," Cessna said.
 "You can have 2,000 users and still have 4,500 Team sessions and now you have to manage all that data.
 It's good to take care of governance at the beginning."

 Deployment of Office 365 is another aspect that IT admins need to tackle at the start of an Office 365 migration.
 They need to determine what versions are compatible with the organization's OS and how the organization will use the product.